 And one you won’t quickly forget after reading this touching true-life story!

 Temple was born long before anyone knew much about autism.
-However, at a young age she realised that the way she saw the world, including how her mind filled with photos and pictures instead of words and numbers, was different to the kids around her.
+However, at a young age she realised she saw the world differently.
+Her mind filled with photos and pictures instead of words and numbers like the kids around her.

-But instead of feeling embarrassed or angry, Temple used her unique brain and her love of animals to create a wonderful invention, the cattle hugging machine – a special device used by farmers across the globe that allows cows to feel safe and secure and keeps them calm, even when they’re feeling afraid.
+But instead of feeling embarrassed or angry, Temple used her unique brain to develop a wonderful invention.
+She created the cattle hugging machine, used by farmers across the globe that allows cows to feel safe and secure.
+They are able to keep calm, even when they’re feeling afraid.

 Combining lyrical language, beautiful illustrations and an inspiring story, this book is perfect for any child who feels different, whether because of autism or any other brain disorder.

-Most importantly, it’s a reminder for every reader that we’re all different – and that often includes the way our brains work.
+Most importantly, it’s a reminder for every reader that we’re all different.
+This often includes the way our brains work.

-Thankfully for the world (and for cute cows everywhere), people like Temple exist so the rest of us can be awed and inspired by their unique way of thinking and seeing the world – including their amazing ideas and inventions!
+Thankfully for the world (and for cute cows everywhere), people like Temple exist.
+The rest of us can be awed and inspired by their unique way of thinking and seeing the world – including their amazing ideas and inventions!